julian-ao/dumbass/README.md

 ### Pages

-The website contains 6 different frontend pages loacted in the pages folder under components.
+The website contains 6 different frontend pages located in the pages folder under components.

 -   ArtistPage.tsx - Page showing information about an artist.
 -   ErrorPage.tsx - A not found page the users will be naviagated to if they try to access pages that don't exists.